sarahcolbert/sibling_roh_analysis/README.md

 ## Pre-Step 2: Defining siblings
-The analysis pipeline requires data on siblings.
-We follow the suggestion of Howe et al., which is to include "all siblings from families with one or more pairs of genotyped dizygotic siblings.
-For example, in a family with a pair of monozygotic twins and an additional sibling, include both MZ twins and the sibling.
-The inclusion of both MZ twins should (very) modestly improve power by accounting for variation in the phenotypic outcome.
-If siblings have not been previously identified in the dataset, we suggest using [KING](https://www.kingrelatedness.com/) to infer siblings."
+The within-sibling analysis requires data on siblings.
+If siblings have not been previously identified in the dataset, we suggest using [KING](https://www.kingrelatedness.com/) to infer siblings.

 Instructions for defining siblings are provided by Howe et al. [here](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.1_Siblings).